Sustainable Fashion: From Dolce & Gabbana's Eco Fur to Prada's Re-Nylon

 Dolce & Gabbana and Balenciaga: Eco Fur

-These are special fibers that can be dyed in any color, from solid colors to patterns with recurring motifs.
+These are special fibers that can be dyed any color, from solid colors to patterns with recurring motifs.

 This is the case of the leopard fur coat by Dolce&Gabbana , with front fastening with buttons and logo.